RafaelJVicente/setuptools-cuda-cpp/README.md

 ## License

-`setuptools-cpp-cuda` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.
+`setuptools-cuda-cpp` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.

 ## Acknowledgements
 The package is based on [cpp_extension](https://pytorch.org/docs/stable/cpp_extension.html), but it also includes: